codemachin/TotalSolutions/README.md

 ## Assumption

 All users having first name as '**admin**' will be the admin of this application.
+Treated the Admin as a user of the system.
+Did not create special backend for admin.

 ## Project Description
 ```
 Support is an essential feature for any platform, and dedicated support is best approach in case you are
 really concerned about the user experience of your platform.
 The Aim of the project is to create an
 online ticket based support system, just like the one present on edwisor.com which should be usable by
 any kind of platform to get support queries from their users and resolve them.
 ```